 Campers of all abilities are welcome to register for camp.
 In order to meet our goal of setting all campers up for success, we ask that you please contact us if your child has any special needs of which we should be aware.
 We happily work with parents/guardians to make Safari Camp accessible to children with varying needs in accordance with the Americans with Disabilities act; however, we are unable to provide one-on-one or supplementary services.
 If your child needs to attend camp with his/her full-time care provider, special arrangements can be made, but must be scheduled several weeks in advance for security purposes.
 After undergoing a background check, the adult caregiver may attend at no charge.

-Scholarships are available through Denver Zoo’s Access to Awe Scholarship Fund.
+Camp scholarships are offered annually through Denver Zoo's Access to Awe Fund.

 Questions or concerns?
 Contact us at safaricamps@denverzoo.org